foundriesio/docs/source/reference-manual/factory/sboms.rst

  * SPDX_
  * CycloneDX_

-You may want to just export their SBOM data into spreadsheets for quick, custom processing.
+You may want to export their SBOM data into spreadsheets for quick, custom processing.
 While the native storage format for Factory SBOMs is SPDX, the Foundries.io™ API provides a best-effort conversion to both CycloneDX and CSV.
-This allows users to export data from their Factory and into their tool of choice.
+This allows you to export data from your Factory and into your tool of choice.

 To view an SBOM in a given format: